michaelmcg95/FSA/readme.md

 ```
 The output will be "accept" if STRING is in the language of the automaton and "reject" otherwise.

 If [tracing](#trace) is enabled, the program will print a history of the states the automaton enters as it processes the input.
-By default, the trace presents a nondeterministic view of NFAs and displays a list of concurrent states the automaton could be in for each character of the input consumed.
+By default, the trace presents a nondeterministic view of NFAs and displays a list of concurrent states the NFA could be in for each character of the input consumed.
 If the backtrack option is given, the trace explores all paths through the transition graph and shows the NFA in a single state at a time.
 The backtrack option has no effect if tracing is disabled or the automaton is a DFA.

 Alternate name: t